jeffknerr/labMonitoring/README.md

     ServerActive=1.2.3.4          # and here

 At this point we have zabbix running on a server and gathering data from all of our servers and lab computers.
+You can create or import other templates if needed.

-Zabbix can make it's own graphs and dashboards.
+Zabbix can also make it's own graphs and dashboards.
 Below is an overview dashboard with problems and some host graphs and data.
 See the grafana install info below for a better way to make pretty dashboards.